Baptism in Martin Luther’s Theology

 Justification in Baptism: Personal Transformation

 Baptism for Luther is a personal and all-encompassing matter as a spiritually transformative event that has the potential to shape one’s orientation in life.
 Baptism involves an existential and an ontological shift.42 It does not remain inner-personal but should also transform one interpersonally, in relation to others.
-It does so with the power of grace-filled water of life that grants a “bath of the new birth in the Holy Spirit.”43
+It does so with the power of grace-filled water of life, which grants a “bath of the new birth in the Holy Spirit.”43

 In Luther’s teaching of justification, the transformation realized in baptism does not promise unfailing progress in the new life.
 The entrance of the Holy Spirit, however, means that one is empowered for the life-long process that keeps baptism alive and effective: “When we become Christians, the old creature daily decreases until finally destroyed.
 This is what it means truly to plunge into baptism and daily to come forth again.”44 Post-baptism life then entails an ongoing transformation, needed each day due to the continuing reality of sin.
 Post-baptism life is characterized by a tension from living in two realities, godly and human.

 Importantly, Luther names faith as the mediating agent without which this transformation or entrance to the godly reality cannot take place: “Where faith is present with its fruits, there baptism is no empty symbol, but the effect accompanies it; but where faith is lacking, it remains a mere unfruitful sign.”45 Faith makes it an infinite treasure, on faith depends everything.
-In light of his central teaching of justification by faith: only when faith is understood as a gift to begin with can it be a “must.”
+In light of his central teaching of justification by faith, only when faith is understood as a gift to begin with can it be a “must.”

-Faith is Luther’s key word in explaining how baptism works but also how one is justified by faith: the gift of human beings made right with God and becoming pleasing to God.
+Faith is Luther’s key word in explaining how baptism works as well as how one is justified by faith: the gift of human beings made right with God and becoming pleasing to God.
 Luther describes this signature teaching of his in his early (1518) “Heidelberg Disputation.”
 With his insight that “the love of God which lives in [hu]man loves sinners, evil persons, fools, and weaklings in order to make them righteous, good, wise, and strong,” Luther concludes about God’s restorative way of relating to human beings: “Rather than seeking its own, the love of God flows forth and bestows good.
 Therefore sinners are attractive because they are loved; they are not loved because they are attractive.”46

 This is the premise for baptism’s gifts and, before that, God’s authorship in justification, which has two dimensions: alien and proper.
 The alien righteousness is that of Christ, instilled from without.
 This righteousness of Christ justifies a human being through faith.
 The so-called proper, our “own” righteousness grows from the first kind.47 At the heart of this teaching, and his baptismal theology, is Luther’s assurance that Christ becomes the subject in humans’ lives.
 Christ’s incarnation and his redemptive work become relevant to a person in baptism when, in a “happy exchange,” human beings receive Christ and all Christ has, and vice versa, when Christ assumes human guilt and sin and thereby overrides their damnation.
 “Through faith in Christ, therefore, Christ’s righteousness becomes our righteousness and all that he has becomes ours; rather, he himself becomes ours.”48

 For Luther, the starting and ending point is Christ, whose arrival does effect a transformation, which has both internal and external dimensions.
 Christ’s presence brings about a change in one’s life ontologically speaking.
 The full “change” in one’s being happens coram Deo, where one becomes a new person with a new status, that is, forgiven and one with Christ.
-This transformation does not, however, equal perfection or secure freedom from sin for the coram hominibus reality of this life: there the transformation manifests in developing a new orientation in life that is from its foundations Christ-centered.
+This transformation does not, however, equal perfection or secure freedom from sin for the coram hominibus reality of this life: there the transformation manifests in developing a new orientation in life that is, from its foundations, Christ-centered.
 Baptism serves as a springboard for such godly living, or what Luther calls, “our proper righteousness,” while one’s justification does not depend on it.50

 Taking baptism as the starting point for a spiritual life inspired by the gift of justification, Luther promises no perfection on the human front but a total dependence on Christ’s perfection.
 A Christian’s life is characterized by repentance and involves returning to the source of perfection, Christ, of whose life, death, resurrection, and promise baptism reminds.
 The Christian life of the baptized is thus “nothing else than a daily baptism, begun once and continuing ever after.
 For we must keep at it without ceasing, always purging whatever pertains to the old Adam, so that whatever belongs to the new creature may come forth.”51 Luther uses concrete language with expressions familiar from daily life in describing this reality: “Therefore let all Christians regard their baptism as the daily garment that they are to wear all the time.
 Every day they should be found in faith and with its fruits, suppressing the old creature and grow in up in the new.”52